pcdslab/specollate-page/index.md

-## Welcome to the Official Site of SpeCollate
+## Welcome to the Official Site of SpeCollate checking changes

 SpeCollate is the first Deep Learning-based peptide-spectrum similarity network.
 It allows you to search a peptide database by generating embeddings for both mass spectra and peptides and then performs the search process on GPU.